cseanburns/electronic_resource_mgmt/README.md

-# lisERM
+# LIS Course: Electronic Resource Management

-Lectures and other course material on electronic resource management
+Lectures and other course material on electronic resource management.